nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 00.md

 Well, that's why I was like, great.
 It makes me better at stabbing things.
 Awesome.
 I don't know if I'm gonna stab anything.
 But then I I'm choosing this runic weapon, because I think it could be helpful if I can cast it on, Sir, Emerson or Oh.

-Carson to help boost their their attacking.
+Karsten to help boost their their attacking.
 Yeah.
 Sure.
 So, I guess I don't know.
 My my problem is always that I want to be a very broad character.

 Mhmm.
 And I have a lot of proficiencies, but that doesn't bring a lot of depth Yeah.
 Most most of the time.
 So I'm I I struggle with that a little bit.
 Okay.

 So, yeah, I don't I don't know.
 I don't know where to Okay.
 So what what is the, what is the struggle that you're trying to that you're trying to overcome?
 So what I don't wanna be, I don't wanna just, you know, like, come in and make everything, offensive spells.
 I don't I don't think that's necessarily gonna be an effective application of the character.

 So I I'd like to like to have some other ways to affect combat.
 Yeah.
 I guess, I don't see a whole lot of like, everything I'm seeing that's, like, shielding stuff seems to be shielding me.
 Which is good because we don't want you to die.
 So Yeah.

+---

+### Character Creation - Part 9

 But it doesn't help me when I'm shielding other like, I wanna be able to shield other people, so I'm having a hard time finding a way of doing that well.
 And there's a number of these spells that just seem like they're, like, showy.
 Just they I I don't see a practical application formula.
 Just using magic to use magic for fun.
 Okay.